AccessibleCollective/Subtitle-Files/README.md

 # Subtitle-Files

-Check GitLab and Amara for mirrored versions.
+Check GitLab, Internet Archive and Amara for mirrored versions.